Lurunchik/non-factoid-answer-highlighting/README.md

 ![highlighting](example.png)

-You can also use a commandline to highlight your answer by giving a question and an answer
+You can also use the command line interface to highlight your answer by giving a question and an answer

 ```bash
 python -m highlighting highlight --question "Why is life so hard?" --answer "God knows, my friend"